AnnikaG/Blog-Advertiser/README.md

 Blog Advertisement Ad Tower System

 A simple Blog advertisement system for Blog Advertiser.
-It allows users to post adverts for theor blogs in a quick and easy manner.
+It allows users to post adverts for their blogs in a quick and easy manner.